-A good heuristic is that you will need one Pipeline per each set of communicating partners in a channel, and one Endpoint in this Pipeline per audio/video streams exchanged with a participant.
+A good heuristic is that you will need one pipeline per each set of communicating partners in a channel, and one Endpoint in this pipeline per audio/video streams reaching a partner.

-11.3 How many Endpoints do I need?
+11.2.3 Know how many Endpoints do I need?